From dense to sparse design: Optimal rates under the supremum norm for estimating the mean function in functional data analysis: Proofs

 For the design points $x_{r,l}$ in the $r^{\mathrm{th}}$ coordinate, by Assumption \ref{ass:designdensity} the distance is at least $p_r {f_{\max}}_r$, and therefore by the definition of $g$ and the Cartesian product structure of the design it follows that $\mu_{1, \bs p}(\bs x_{\bs j})=0$ at all design points.
 Further, if the $r^{\mathrm{th}}$ coordinate is $(x_{r,l}+ x_{r,l+1})\,/\,2$, $\mu_{1, \bs p}$ takes the value $p_r^{- \alpha}\, \tilde L\, e^{-1} / {f_{\max}}_r^\alpha$, so that $\normi{\mu_0 - \mu_{1, \bs p}} \geq c\, p_{\min}^{-\alpha}$ holds true.
 Finally, using the chain rule and the fact that all derivatives of the bump function in the definition of $g$ are uniformly bounded, $\mu_1$ is $\alpha$ - Hölder smooth (indeed all partial derivatives except in direction $r$ vanish) with constant proportional to $\tilde L$, which can be adjusted to yield the Hölder norm $L$.
 This concludes the proof for the lower bound $\bs p_{\min}^{-\alpha}$.

 Let us turn to the lower bound of order $(\log(n\,\bs{p^1})/(n{\bs p ^1}))^{\alpha/(2\alpha+d)}$, which corresponds to the minimax rate in $d$ dimensions in the conventional nonparametric regression model with $n{\bs {p ^1}}$ design points.
 Taking $Z = 0\;(\in \Pclass)$ we can adapt the argument in \citet[Theorem 2.10]{tsybakov2008introduction}.
 Indeed, by sufficiency and taking averages using the normal distribution we could reduce the analysis to a single row with errors distributed as $\mathcal N(0, \sigma_0^2/n)$.
 For convenience we provide the details, and do not use sufficiency, so that the argument can be extended to further error distributions \citep[Assumption B, Section 2.3]{tsybakov2008introduction}.
-Since we already showed a lower bound of order $\bs p_{\min}^{- \alpha}$ we may assume that
+For sufficiently small $c_i$, $i=0,1$ to be specified set